 Transportation systems are highly dynamic, complex on wide temporal and spatial scales, and this is particularly the case in smart cities where transportation infrastructure and vehicles communicate and interact with each other and other components of the cities.
 Efficient modeling of these systems is a prerequisite for developing and evaluating innovative transportation solutions.
 My interest lies in the use of analytical and computational system theories to fully describe and control the complex dynamics of interactive networks and systems.
 I focus on the design of innovative transportation system solutions by integrating emerging concepts with technologies.
 Below are three examples of our work in this direction:

-Exhibit 1 – Dynamic Mesoscopic Network Modeling for LA
+Exhibit 1 – LA Sim: Dynamic Mesoscopic Network Modeling for LA

 As cities expand and new transportation technologies emerge, urban transportation systems are becoming more and more intricate.
-City planners and transportation policymakers need models that can support the decision-making of time-sensitive planning and policy evaluation.
+City planners and transportation policymakers need models that can support the decision-making of time-sensitive planning and policy evaluation to ensure transportation system sustainability and equity.
 The LA Sim project is to fill this need by developing an agent-based large-scale transportation simulation model for Los Angeles (LA) County.
-The simulation model can integrate data and modeling capabilities to analyze and evaluate new technologies like Connected Automated Vehicle, Electric Vehicle, and policies like Equity, Emission on a large scale.
+The simulation model can integrate data and modeling capabilities to analyze and evaluate new technologies such as connected automated vehicles, electric vehicles, and diverse policies on a large scale.
 The model developed will be used as a testbed for LA County, while the modeling framework can be easily duplicated for other urban areas.

 Exhibit 2 – Regional Activity-based Models for New Mobility Evaluation